Greenville Braves

-The Greenville Braves were an American minor league baseball team based in Greenville, South Carolina that served as the Class AA farm team of the Atlanta Braves between 1984 and 2004.
+The Greenville Braves were a Minor League Baseball team based in Greenville, South Carolina that served as the Double-A farm team of the Atlanta Braves between 1984 and 2004.
 The Braves played in Greenville Municipal Stadium for all 21 years of their existence.

+The team began play in 1984 when the Savannah Braves relocated from Savannah, Georgia.
+After the 2004 season, the Greenville Braves moved to Pearl, Mississippi, where they were known as the Mississippi Braves.

+History

+After the 1983 season, the Savannah Braves moved to Greenville, South Carolina, and became known as the Greenville Braves.
 The team had much success and many famous future Atlanta players such as Tom Glavine, Chipper Jones, Javy López, Jason Marquis, Eddie Pérez, Andruw Jones, and John Rocker played there.
 They won multiple Southern League championships, and the 1992 edition, managed by Grady Little and featuring Chipper Jones and López, won 100 out of 143 games (.699) during the regular season to take the pennant, then captured the SL playoff title.
 The 1992 Braves were recognized as one of the 100 greatest minor league teams of all time.
 After the 2004 season, the parent club in Atlanta transferred the G-Braves to Pearl, Mississippi, where the team was known as the Mississippi Braves.
 After the 2024 season, the team relocated again to Columbus, Georgia, where they became known as the Columbus Clingstones.

 The Braves cited an outdated stadium that did not meet current standards and the City of Greenville's unwillingness to create a sufficient financial package to build a new stadium as the cause of the move.
 With the Greenville Braves out, the Greenville Bombers (formerly the Capital City Bombers), Class A South Atlantic League affiliate of the Boston Red Sox, moved into the old Braves stadium in 2005.
 In 2006, a brand new stadium located in Downtown Greenville, Fluor Field at the West End, opened and the Bombers changed their name to the Greenville Drive.